 The Provider Information Query request uses SOAP based DSMLv2 batchRequest message to express a query.

+The Provider Information Query request shall include a requestID for each individual request element that is part of the batchRequest.

 The query operation for looking up provider entries in the Provider Information Directory shall be done through the use of searchRequest operation.
 For querying individuals, the base object is HCProfessional and for querying organizations, the base object is HCRegulatedOrganization.
 The relationships can be looked up by querying the groupOfNames object.

 The searchRequest allows specifying a list of attributes to be returned for matching query.
 If this list is empty or a special value of * is used, then all user attributes are returned.
 The request transaction shall support all LDAP standard search filters.